cassini1010/documentations/docs/git.md

 # Git

+Git is a Distributed version control system  (DVCS)

 ## Getting started

 Git has three main states that your files can reside in *modified*, *staged*, and *committed*.